vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

   --min-rate <number>: Send packets no slower than <number> per second --max-rate <number>: Send packets no faster than <number> per second

-T0,T1,T2 is specifically for IDS Evasion.
+T0, T1, T2 is specifically for IDS Evasion.
 T3 is the default.
 We can set max-retries to a lower value such as 2.
-Currently it's 10 for T0,T1,T2,T3; 6 for T4 and 2 for T5.
+Currently it's 10 for T0, T1, T2, T3; 6 for T4 and 2 for T5.

 Nmap Scripts
 ^^^^^^^^^^^^^

-As bonsaiviking says `Here <http://blog.bonsaiviking.com/2015/07/they-see-me-scannin-part-2.html>`__: If you are wild enough to try NSE scripts against an IDS-protected target, you should know how to read Lua, since the script sources are the final authority on what data is sent.
+As bonsaiviking says in `They See Me Scanning Part 2 <http://blog.bonsaiviking.com/2015/07/they-see-me-scannin-part-2.html>`__ If you are wild enough to try NSE scripts against an IDS-protected target, you should know how to read Lua, since the script sources are the final authority on what data is sent.
 But if you're just looking to get a little better at blending in, these tips should help:

 * Use --script-args-file to pass script arguments to Nmap from a file.
 This will keep your command line clean and make it harder to accidentally miss one of the options you choose
 * Obviously avoid dos, intrusive, and exploit category scripts.